UPES B.Sc Admissions 2025

 M.A Sociology | 137 | 12 | General |

 After the Delhi University publishes the DU PG 2025 cut off on the official website, those candidates who have secured the minimum qualifying marks can apply for the next selection process of their preferred course.
-The DU PG merit list 2025 will be released on the basis of the vacant seats allocated for various programmes across different streams.
+The DU PG merit list 2025 is released on the basis of the vacant seats allocated for various programmes across different streams.
 Candidates who have shortlisted for DU PG admission 2025 need to appear in the next round of the selection process which is group discussion round and personal interview round hosted in the respective DU departments.
 After qualifying these two rounds, candidates have to verify their documents and pay the admission fees to book the allocated seats.
 Any candidate who fails to attend the GD-PI round or submit documents and to pay the admission fee will lose their seat to the next person in DU PG merit list and allocated to other deserving candidates.

 Candidates can check the Delhi University PG cutoff 2025 by visiting the official website.